Kulbartsch/weeklypicphp/README.md

 3. In `_log` directory copy `htaccess` file to `.htaccess`.
 3. In `src` directory copy `htaccess` file to `.htaccess`.
 4. Create `src/config.config` file and make customizing. (see src/config.php for more information).
+7. (optional) If you use this Application in an hidden subdirectory and you don't have start-page, you may want to copy the file "UR_wrong.html" as "index.html" into the webservers root directory.

 # Known Problem